-How the matter was addressed in our audit

-Our procedures included:

-- assessing the appropriateness of the accounting policies applied by the Trust, including those relevant to the fair value hierarchy of investments, against the requirements of the accounting standards. - reading the Trust's Investment Manager's GS007 (Guidance Statement 007 Audit Implication of the Use of Service Organisation for Investment Management Services) assurance report to understand the Investment Manager's processes and assess controls to record and value the Trust's unit holdings; - confirming the ownership and quantity of the unit holdings to the Qualitas Wholesale Real Estate Income Fund's unit registry; - comparing the valuation of unit holdings, as recorded in the general ledger, to the net assets of the Qualitas Wholesale Real Estate Income Fund as at 30 June 2020; - evaluating the Trust's assessment of the valuation of underlying assets held by Qualitas Wholesale Real Estate Income Fund and its investees, which primarily comprise loans.
-We did this by: - testing controls in relation to the Investment Manager's monitoring of loans, such as, the Investment Manager's Portfolio Asset Management Committee review and approval of loan performance; and - assessing the recoverability of a sample of loans by checking underlying loan agreements for the level of assets securitised against these loans. - assessed quantitative and qualitative disclosures including those relevant to the fair value hierarchy of financial assets, against the requirements of the accounting standards.
+The key audit matter How the matter was addressed in our audit now the matter was addressed in our addit One of the financial assets held at fair value through profit or loss is units held in Qualitas Wholesale Real Estate Income Fund (100% owned by the Trust) ("unit holdings").
+Our procedures included: assessing the appropriateness of the accounting policies applied by the Trust, including those relevant to the fair value hierarchy of investments, against the requirements of the accounting standards.
+Qualitas Wholesale Real Estate Income Fund and its investees primarily invests in loans.
+Valuation of unit holdings is a key matter • reading the Trust's Investment Manager's GS007 (Guidance Statement 007 Audit Implication of the Use of Service Organisation for Investment Management Services) assurance report to due to the: financial asset held through profit and loss representing 95.66% of the Trust's total assets; understand the Investment Manager's processes and assess controls to record and value the Trust's unit holdings; confirming the ownership and quantity of the unit degree of audit effort and resources involved in assessing the underlying transaction records; holdings to the Qualitas Wholesale Real Estate Income Fund's unit registry; importance of the performance of this financial asset in driving the Trust's investment income and comparing the valuation of unit holdings, as recorded in the general ledger, to the net assets of the Qualitas Wholesale Real Estate Income Fund as at 30 June 2021; capital performance, as reported in the Financial Report; Trust outsourcing certain processes evaluating the Trust's assessment of the valuation of underlying assets held by Qualitas Wholesale Real Estate Income Fund and its investees, which primarily comprise loans.
+We did this by: and controls relevant to recording and valuing investments to external service organisations, specifically the Investment Manager. testing controls in relation to the Investment Manager's monitoring of loans, such as, the Investment Manager's Portfolio Asset Management Committee review and approval of loan performance; and assessing the recoverability of a sample of loans by checking underlying loan agreements for the level of assets securitised against these loans. assessed quantitative and qualitative disclosures including those relevant to the fair value hierarchy of financial assets, against the requirements of the accounting standards.